denten-papers/xp-routledge/proposal.md

 - What roles do you assign to your participants?
 - How do you handle issues of labor and attribution?
 - How do you distribute your findings?
 - What is your research program?
+How do you describe your work?
 - What methodologies do you use?
 - How does your work connect to literary and cultural studies?
-- How do you handle training?
+- How do you address training?
 - What other fields / departments are involved?

+Given her interest in DH field work, it is likely that Tanya Clement will join this chapter as a coauthor.
 The chapter will conclude with a synthesis of the findings, in an attempt to articulate best practices in the field.

 ### Chapter 7: Criticism and Ways Forward

-This final chapter will contain an overview of at least two major lines of criticism leveled against the digital humanities.
+This final chapter will contain an overview of and an extended response to the several major avenues of critique commonly leveled against the digital humanities.
 These include:

-1. Literature is not data (DH as reductive positivism, scientism, compuationalism) [@fish_what_1979; @golumbia_cultural_2009; @fish_digital_2012;
+1. Literature is not data.
+DH methodologies amount to reductive positivism, scientism, and compuationalism [@fish_what_1979; @golumbia_cultural_2009;
-@marche_literature_2012; @kirsch_technology_2014].
+@fish_digital_2012; @marche_literature_2012; @kirsch_technology_2014].

-2. Mirroring the tech industry, the Digital Humanities privilege white, Anglo-centric, male, or commercialized modes of a- or anti-theoretical discourse [@golumbia_cultural_2009; @fiormonte_towards_2012; @liu_where_2012;
+2. Mirroring the tech industry, the digital humanities privilege white, Anglo-centric, male, or commercialized modes of a- or anti-theoretical discourse [@golumbia_cultural_2009; @fiormonte_towards_2012; @liu_where_2012;
 @mcpherson_why_2012].

-The chapter and the book will end with a productive discussion about what can be done to mitigate some of these concerns, while connecting a robust sense of critical theory with critical practice.
-Critical practice, as I will argue, involves reclaiming the material bases of knowledge production.
-More than a set of methodologies, the digital humanities ultimately enlarge our notions of literature and textuality.
+The chapter and the book will end with a productive discussion about what can be done to mitigate some of these concerns.
+In conclusion, I will argue that in order to be effective, the field needs to better connect emerging practices of critical making and computational methodology to a robust sense of literary thought and history.
+Critical practice, as I will explain, involves reclaiming the material bases of knowledge production.
+More than a set of methodologies, the digital humanities ultimately enlarge the sphere of literary-critical activity.
+But the expansion of the field comes also with new responsibilities: the need for more training, resources, and digital literacy.

 ## Appendices

 #### Appendix I: Annotated Reading List

-This appendix will contain an annotated list of seminal books, articles, and projects that can be used as a "springboard for further research or study" (as per the Series Guidelines).
+will contain an annotated list of seminal books, articles, and projects that can be used as a "springboard for further research or study" (as per the Series Guidelines).

 #### Appendix II: Glossary of Terms

-This section will contain a glossary of key operational terms.
+will contain a glossary of key operational terms.

 #### Appendix III: Becoming Digital

-This section will contain a schematic for self-directed study in the humanities and a blueprint for a possible curriculum for a certificate-granting program in the field.
+will contain a schematic for self-directed study in the humanities and a blueprint for a possible curriculum for a certificate-granting program in the field.

 # Format and Timing